Merck/3D_Tumor_Lightsheet_Analysis_Pipeline/docs/Code use pre-requisites and Installation instructions.md

 The analysis was performed on the high perfomance computing (HPC) environment.
 Due to the nature of the code (storing all middle steps localy) it may be used on local computer as well.

+##### 1) Our HPC recources

-HPC hardware we had at disposal had is Cray CS Storm has following recources:
+HPC hardware we had at disposal is Cray CS Storm has following recources:

 8 GPU Nodes.
 Each node in the following configuration: